Disclaimer: External data. HolaCuba assumes no liability.

 ----------------------

-moving toward the north near 7 mph (11 km/h).
-A motion toward the
+is moving toward the west-northwest near 16 mph (26 km/h).
+A

 HAZARDS AFFECTING LAND